 The source of the applicant's projected population is the similar to that used by the department (Claritas).
-However, the department first reviewed the 1980 State Health Plan ZIP codes for east Clallam County and determined one additional ZIP code should be included in the planning area.
-The ZIP code may not have been included in the applicant's calculations.
+However, the department first reviewed the 1980 State Health Plan ZIP codes for east

+Skagit County and determined three of the ZIP codes could not be used.
+The department also added one additional ZIP code that may not have been included in the applicant's calculations.